 Visit the Services section of this website for a description of the programs and services I offer individuals, groups, clubs, recreation centers, and health and fitness facilities.

 How Do You Protect the Safety of Players?

-Coach Mark’s #1 priority is the safety of every student and client.
+Coach Mark’s #1 priority is the safety of every client.
 This includes making sure court surfaces are playable and stopping play when balls come onto the court.
 And because of Covid-19, Coach Mark adheres to all rules established by local health authorities as well as facility managers of the venues where coaching is conducted.

 Where Do You Teach and Coach Pickleball?

-What is Your Philosophy and Model?
+What is Your Coaching Philosophy and Model?